MafaldaSFerreira/physalia_adaptation_course-2024/02_day2/Tutorial_Day2_PopGen.md

 ## 2-4.
 Population structure with Discriminant Analysis of Principal Components (DAPC)
 A Discriminant Analysis of Principal Components (DAPC) is a multivariate approach that merges a Principal Component Analysis (PCA) and a Discriminant Analysis (DA).
 A PCA aims to summarize the variation among individuals and it runs very fast, also on large datasets.
 However, it is not powerful at discriminating groups because it doesn't use any a priori information on grouping, and intra-group variation can overwhelm inter-group variation.
 A DA, on the other hand, tries to summarize the variation among groups, while minimizing the variation within groups.
 Thus, a DAPC takes the best of the two analyses to describe population structure.
 Also, compared to structure-like analysis it is not based on strict model assumptions and it is more powerful at describing isolation-by-distance and hierarchical structure than the Bayesian approaches implemented in STRUCTRURE, fastSTRUCTURE, or ADMIXTURE.

-In R studio, still with `02-day2` as working directory, we will use the R package [adegenet](https://adegenet.r-forge.r-project.org) to do a DAPC.
+On your local computer, in RStudio we will use the R package [adegenet](https://adegenet.r-forge.r-project.org) to do a DAPC (still with `02-day2` as working directory).

 Adegenet can use as input file the one produced by Stacks with `*.structure` extension.
 However, it is necessary to rename the extension from `.structure` to `.str`, but here we already did that for you.